 - Upon approval of his/her Dissertation Committee, a dissertation proposal defense may be scheduled after completion of a minimum of six hours of pre-dissertation independent research hours (6940).
 A total of twelve hours of 6940 is required; however if deemed necessary by the Dissertation Committee, a student may be required to take more.

 - The student is responsible for requesting the proposal defense be scheduled, which is accomplished by filing FORM L with the Chair of his/her Dissertation Committee.
 The Dissertation Committee will set the time and place of the defense, after consultation with the Ph.D.
-Coordinator and the CoB Doctoral Program Director.
+Coordinator and the CoB Office of Graduate Programs and Research.
 The members of the Dissertation Committee should have copies of the proposal or dissertation at least three weeks prior to scheduling a defense.
-FORM L, electronic and hard copies of the Abstract and the Proposal or Dissertation must be given to the Doctoral Program Director (BLB 201) in a timely manner so the defense can be announced two weeks in advance by memorandum to the CoB Faculty and doctoral students.
-The announcement will include: (1) the name of the candidate, (2) the candidate's major area, (3) the date, time and place of the defense, (4) the title of the proposed dissertation, (5) names of the dissertation advisory committee members, and (6) a one or two page abstract of the proposal.
+FORM L, electronic copies of the Abstract and the Proposal or Dissertation must be given to the CoB Office of Graduate Programs and Research (BLB 201) before the defense can be announced two weeks in advance by memorandum to the CoB Faculty and doctoral students and reserve a room.
+The memorandum will include: (1) the name of the candidate, (2) the candidate's major area, (3) the date, time and place of the defense, (4) the title of the proposed dissertation, (5) names of the dissertation advisory committee members, and (6) a one or two page abstract of the proposal.
 The Chair of the Dissertation Committee will make copies of the proposal available to all interested faculty and doctoral students.

 - The abstract must include a statement of the problem and a description of the research methodology.
 The abstract will conform to the standard format approved by the CoB Doctoral Program Committee.
-A description of this format is available from the CoB Doctoral Program Director (FORM M).
+A description of this format is available from the CoB Office of Graduate Programs and Research (FORM M).

 - All faculty and doctoral students in the College of Business are encouraged to take an active part in the proposal defense.